 The Heritage of London Trust was set up by the GLC in 1980 to fill the gap in what public bodies could do for London’s lost, neglected or ruined buildings and monuments.
 Today, the Trust continues that role – seeking out restoration projects which help beautify the city, keep its character and charm, and provide a link to its diverse history.

 Our work is across the whole of Greater London.
-We offer grants for building restoration and help other heritage bodies, local councils and charitable trusts get projects off the ground.
-All our projects benefit the public – we work only on buildings and monuments that the public can enjoy.
+We offer grants for building restoration and liaise with local councils and community organisations in getting projects off the ground.
+All our restoration projects benefit the public – we work only on buildings and monuments that the public can enjoy.
 All must be of historic or architectural significance, but may be listed or unlisted.

-We run educational projects, events and programmes which help people from all over London visit these places.
-We encourage you to join us, support our work, and take your part in keeping London’s history alive.
+We run educational visits, events and programmes and an annual Conservation Conference which is open to the public.
+We encourage you to join us, support our projects, and take your part in keeping London’s history alive.

 Who we are